ForsakenIdol/cicd-example/README.md

 (The command above is a runtime mount, so any changes while the container is running WILL show up when you refresh.)

+## GitHub Actions

+- When you pull the repository onto the runner with `actions/checkout@v4`, the working directory for the runner becomes the top-level directory of your repository, **minus** the `.github` folder.